Jul 18, 2022 - 12:20 pm

 Connected Kerb to install 1,000 on-street charge points in Gloucestershire

-The council said that its programme aims to prioritise access to charging points for the one-third of residents in Gloucestershire who do not have off-street parking and charging.
-The council has also started identifying suitable locations and is bidding for government funding to accelerate this work.
+The Council said that its programme aims to prioritise access to charging points for the one-third of residents in Gloucestershire who do not have off-street parking and charging.
+The Council has also started identifying suitable locations and is bidding for government funding to accelerate this work.

 As for Connected Kerb, the British company specialises in on-street charging solutions.
 The chargers are made from recycled materials and use renewable energy.

-The company’s CEO, Chris Pateman-Jones, said this was “the largest single installation of EV charging points” in the south-west.
+The company’s CEO, Chris Pateman-Jones, said this was “the largest single installation of EV charging points” in the southwest.

 Gloucestershire Council added that the network was to give residents the practical option of going electric as early as possible and way ahead of the incoming sales ban of ICE vehicles across the UK in 2030.